 I learned this one the hard way, unfortunately.
 Maybe you are OK if you have a small dog, but if you have a tall dog like my Bella, it’s amazing how far one can drag a turkey carcass.and leftover bones upstairs for a feast.
 My late husbands hunting dog choked on a Thanksgiving turkey thigh ( with bone) after my Dad gave it to her without our knowledge.

 Don’t: forget to thank them too

-HAPPY THANKSGIVING TO YOU AND YOURS!
+HAPPY THANKSGIVING FROM OUR HOUSE TO YOURS!